agencyrevolution/test-the-tester/README.md

 Fork this repo and use the following acceptance requirements to write a test in your favorite framework.
 We'll email you the login directly, which you'll need.

-Login to the app, view the Inspector to understand the login process so you can ask us specific questions for help.
+Login to the app https://fuse.agencyrevolution.com/, view the Inspector to understand the login process so you can ask us specific questions for help.

 When you're done make a Pull Request and we'll review.